Happy Monday – how’s it going for you? Full of beans and going great guns or is procrastination playing a big part?

 Give yourself a break, write a list and plan stuff – you will be so much happier, have more time and feel in control.
 And if you’re not in control of your life, nobody else will be.

-We’re only here once, so less fannying and more doing, people.
+We’re only here once, so less fannying and more doing, people (and I’m talking to myself here too!).